waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - PC: Interactable object for Pokémon/Item storage.

 # Lessons Learned
-- Menu Precision: Slow down during move learning and item usage.
-Double-check before confirming.
-- Route 41 Navigation: Row 29 is a reliable corridor west.
-- Ecruteak Gym Path: (3,9)->(3,7)->(6,7)->(6,5)->(7,5)->Martha; (6,5)->(5,5)->(5,1)->Morty.
-- Moomoo Farm: Sick Miltank needs 7 standard BERRY items.
+- Boulder Dialogue: "A POKéMON may be able to move this" = Strength (HM04).
+"A POKéMON may be able to smash this" = Rock Smash.
+- Gym Access: Cianwood Gym requires Strength to reach the Leader.
+- Battle Mechanics: FIRE moves are Special in Gen 2.
+- NPC Interaction: Face the counter, not the NPC, to interact with Nurses/Clerks.
 - Input Handling: Do not mix directional and action buttons in the same `press_buttons` call.
-- NPC Interaction: Face the counter, not the NPC, to interact with Nurses/Clerks.
-- Battle Mechanics: FIRE moves are Special in Gen 2.

 # Battle Strategy: Cianwood Gym (Chuck)
 - Type: Fighting.
 Weaknesses: Flying, Psychic.
 - Chuck's Team (Crystal): Primeape (27), Poliwrath (30).
 - My Team Analysis:
-  - Calcifer (QUILAVA) Lv31: Flame Wheel/Headbutt.
+  - Calcifer (QUILAVA) Lv32: Flame Wheel/Headbutt.
 Neutral typing.
   - GNEISS (GRAVELER) Lv34: Weak to Fighting (and Water).
 Backup only.
   - KIMCHI (ODDISH) Lv10: Poison resists Fighting.
 Needs training.
   - SHUCKIE (SHUCKLE) Lv15: High defense, but weak to Water.